Press Kit — Media Resources for Arkansas Pension Investigation

 S&P downgrade: AA- → A+

-S&P downgrades Israel’s sovereign credit rating, with negative outlook.
+S&P downgrades the issuing country’s sovereign credit rating, with negative outlook.

 -